exasol/cloud-storage-extension/doc/user_guide/user_guide.md

   DATA_FORMAT     = 'PARQUET';
 ```

-For this to work, the Alluxio and Exasol clusters should be located in a same
+For this to work, the Alluxio and Exasol clusters must be located in a same
 (virtual) network.
 It is not possible to import if they are not within the same
 private network.